-There are five Transcendental Desires that were recognized around 400 BC by Plato and Aristotle.
-St. Augustine, St. Thomas Aquinas and many other philosophers have spoken of these same desires through the centuries.
+There are five Transcendental Desires that were recognized around 400 BC by Plato, Plotinus, and other neo-Platonists.
+St. Augustine, St. Thomas Aquinas, and many other philosophers have spoken of these same desires through the centuries.
 Let's look at how these transcendental desires indicate the presence of God to your consciousness.

-The Basic Argument from Plato to Lonergan
+I. The Basic Argument from Plato to Lonergan